opryshok/emailverificationaddon/site/content/_index.md

 **What column shows me that my email will not be bounced?**

 The «Is deliverable» column is what you need.
 It shows that mail server accepted this email address.
 Next, you can check if that email is not in a catch-all messages mode.

-**When will you reset my free usage?**

-A free account gives you 200 free verifications at the beginning and 50 per day after that.
-We reset usage at 1 am every day.